 Until the second half of the 19th century, Germany, as a single sovereign state, did not exist.
-Instead, there was an abundance of small kingdoms, each with its prince: Bavaria, Hesse, Württemberg, Hanover, and Luxembourg are some examples.
-There were also two main kingdoms, distinguished by their larger territory and influence over the others: Austria and Prussia.
-The history of German unification corresponds to the gradual amalgamation of the territories of these kingdoms, in a process that, although it was dominated by the two German powers, it was decided by all the states of the region.
-In a way, all had some role in the unification wars and in the military victories or failures that defined these conflicts.
+Instead, Central Europe contained many small kingdoms and duchies, each with its own ruler; Bavaria, Hesse, Württemberg, Hanover, and Luxembourg are examples.
+Two larger powers, Austria and Prussia, had the territory and influence to dominate the others.
+German unification was the gradual amalgamation of these territories under Prussian leadership, in a process shaped by all the states of the region.
+Each had a role in the unification wars and in the military victories or failures that defined them.

 Origins of the Unification

-The formation of modern Germany had its ideological kickoff with the Napoleonic Era and the cooptation of various European states by the French.
-For Napoleon, in general terms, only two German resources mattered: men to bolster the French army and money to finance it.
-Because of this, there emerged a predatory relationship, because France allied with local German elites and obtained everything it needed, at the expense of the German peoples.
-This cooptation mechanism, although successful in the short term, would contribute to forming some common traits among the various German peoples: aversion to France, nationalism, and militarism in defense of the homeland.
+The Napoleonic Era gave German unification its first strong ideological impulse.
+For Napoleon, only two German resources usually mattered: men to bolster the French army and money to finance it.
+France therefore built a predatory relationship with local German elites and drew what it needed from the German peoples.
+This cooptation mechanism worked in the short term and helped form several shared traits among different German populations: hostility to France, nationalism, and militarism in defense of the homeland.

-Undoubtedly, German identity was not uniform.
-Each population, depending on the circumstances of its exploitation by the French, reacted differently to this — which is why it is possible to talk about nationalisms and militarisms, in the plural.
-However, the general repudiation of the French, and not just the Napoleonic regime, was something uniform and special.
-This repudiation served as a bridge to connect the different identities of the region: the German peoples might have differed in their immediate purposes and objectives, but most of them (if not all) identified themselves in opposition to France.
+German identity was not uniform.
+Each population reacted differently to French exploitation, which is why it is possible to speak of nationalisms and militarisms in the plural.
+Yet hostility to the French, and not only to the Napoleonic regime, became a shared trait.
+It helped connect the region’s different identities: German peoples could differ in their immediate aims, but most of them, if not all, defined themselves in opposition to France.

 At the end of the Napoleonic Era, the status quo in Central Europe had become unsustainable.
 There were a multitude of small states, generally weak and incohesive, which post-war architects saw as vulnerable to future French attacks.
 For the diplomatic representatives sent to the Congress of Vienna, it was essential to ensure an arrangement that consolidated the influence of the European powers and stabilized the Old Continent.
-Therefore, they decided to extinguish some kingdoms, favor others, and create a German Confederation: a single entity to politically unite the peoples who had until then lived with little integration.
-This confederation would be dominated by Austria and Prussia.
+Therefore, the Congress of Vienna created a German Confederation dominated by Austria and Prussia.
 Its role was to ensure that Central Europe would be more homogeneous and less vulnerable to French covetousness.

 In political terms, there was greater German integration, through the Diet of Frankfurt (an arrangement among local monarchs), although Austria prevailed in it.
 Economic integration also increased, thanks to the advancement of the Zollverein, a customs union led by Prussian industry.
 Despite this, the region’s military strengthening — the cornerstone of the Vienna arrangement — did not happen right away.
 At that time, Prussia under Frederick William IV was modernizing its Armed Forces, developing them in a technical and scientific manner.
 However, Austria’s major security concerns were in the Italian Peninsula, where they had various strategic interests; and the other German states were too weak to proactively defend their own territories.